 Campground and Campsite Selection

 When planning your camping trip, research campgrounds and RV parks at your destination.
-Crowd-sourced websites like Campendium post reviews that give you perspective of whether or not you want to camp there.
+Crowd-sourced websites like RV Life post reviews that give you perspective of whether or not you want to camp there.

 If you have the option of choosing your campsite, try to stay away from easy-access roads.
-Those closest to the entrance and exits are prone to higher theft rates unless they are near a 24-hour manned gate.
+Campsites closest to the entrance and exit are prone to higher theft rates unless they are near a 24-hour manned gate.